opentrack/opentrack/README.md

  - The ability to select your own wine exectuable for the wine output module since SC players might change runners and are not using system wine but lutris instead.
  - Enabled to build the wine output module by default with CMake which is required to use headtracking in SC.
+ - Added a current game label to the output group field, which displays the current game title.
+This is usually also shown in the opentrack window title but just to make it more noticalbe it is also now shown there.
  - Fixed a issue with the wine output module that caused SC to no longer start TrackIR correctly until a registry key was cleared.
 (See [opentrack issue 1479](https://github.com/opentrack/opentrack/issues/1479))

 ## Installation: